aCursedComrade/notes/README.md

 ## Viewing Content

 It is possible to view all the content of this handbook via GitHub.
-However if you want to quickly sort/search notes, I suggest downloading this repository and viewing it with [Obsidian](https://obsidian.md/) (*includes a nice graph view, search by tags, etc*) or any other software that can read markdown files.
+For offline viewing, download this repo and view it through any application that can read markdown files.([Obsidian](https://obsidian.md/), [Trilium](https://www.electronjs.org/apps/trilium-notes), [Notion](https://www.notion.so/product), etc.)

 ## Available Search Tags (For Obsidian)